• Barry

 Zachary Christensen

-Physical oceanography; Atmospheric sciences; GIS; Hydrodynamic modelling
+Physical oceanography; Atmospheric sciences; GIS; Hydrodynamic modelling; Scientific diver

 Zach has six years of academic experience and under a year of work experience in physical oceanography and atmospheric sciences.
 He has worked as a Geographical Information Systems (GIS) expert and an infield specialist, assisting in shark sampling collection and taxonomic identification for the South African shorelines.
 His primary expertise is working with extensive data outputs from regional and global oceanographic models (Delf-3D, Mercator) and atmospheric models (WRF).
 Additionally, he has constructed and run regional collision risk models for proposed offshore wind farms, assessing the impact on seabird species.
 In his work with GIS, Zachary has described ecosystem extents along Kenya's coastline.
 Currently, he is a junior environmental consultant for Anchor Environmental, working with their hydrological modelling team to create open ocean and estuarine hydro models.
 As a consultant, his primary responsibilities include assessing the ramifications of human activities on ecosystems, such as estuarine areas, rocky shores, sandy beaches, mangroves, and coral reefs.